 their propriety.
 Rather than belaboring this, I will end with a plea

-that folks think for themselves about things like this, without being
+that folks think for themselves about this issue, without being

-Jimmy Carter.
+Jimmy Carter (1977-1981).
+Jimmy Carter was the most inept president in our history not named George W. Bush.
 It is fine to campaign as an outsider, but once you

 achieve power you have to know how to use it.
 This Carter never figured